 Making Engagement Meaningful through Organized Routine Interaction (MEMORI) Corps

-The goal of the MEMORI Corps intervention research study is to find out if providing personalized in-home companion care delivered by trained senior volunteers can help persons with dementia living at home and support their family caregivers.
+The goal of the MEMORI Corps intervention research study is to find out if providing personalized, virtual companion-guided service by trained senior volunteers can help people living with dementia living at home and support their care partner(s).

 Who may join?